tr3ndy661/Abdelmoneim-Hassan/README.md

 ### "." if you see this it means I', currently working on the same component and fine tuning the styling.

-### ".." and this means I'm working on another component within the same section 'you'll know the exact component as I name the commit of the component then start with adding the dots'
+### ".." and this means I'm working on another component within the same section 'you'll know the exact component as I name the commit of the component then start adding the dots'